Functional Nutrition Therapy Practitioner

-Sarah received her Bachelor of Science degree from Florida State University with honors and then graduated with a Master of Science degree from the University of North Carolina – Wilmington.
-Her graduate study research resulted in several publications in peer reviewed journals.
-She has worked as a biologist at the National Institutes of Health (NIH) and the National Oceanic and Atmospheric Administration.
-Sarah’s work at NIH was in the field of epigenetics – the study of how the environment affects gene expression.
+I received my Bachelor of Science degree from Florida State University with honors and a Master of Science degree from the University of North Carolina – Wilmington.
+My graduate research resulted in several publications in peer reviewed journals.
+I worked as a scientist at the National Institutes of Health (NIH) and the National Oceanic and Atmospheric Administration for over seven years.
+My work at NIH was in the field of epigenetics – the study of how the environment affects gene expression.

-With an interest in maintaining optimal health, she began investigating how nutrition plays a role in our gene expression (how well our body works to stay healthy).
-She furthered her nutrition knowledge as a scientific researcher at an Integrative Health Practice for five years.
-Here she investigated the scientific literature making connections on how food can heal the body by optimizing our genetic expression.
+With an interest in maintaining optimal health, I began investigating how nutrition plays a role in our gene expression (how well our body works to stay healthy).
+I furthered my nutrition knowledge as a scientific researcher at an Integrative Health Practice for over five years.
+Here I investigated the scientific literature making connections on how food and supplements can heal the body.

-Sarah is a certified Nutrition Coach and continues to stay updated on the latest nutrition trends by attending nutrigenomic and integrative health conferences.
-She is passionate about helping individuals maximize their health whether it is a high level athlete looking to optimize their performance or someone wanting to improve their overall energy and fitness.
+I am a Functional Nutrition Therapy Practitioner and I continue to stay updated on the latest nutrition trends by attending Nutrigenomic and Integrative Health Conferences.
+I am passionate about helping individuals maximize their health whether it is a high level athlete looking to optimize their performance or an individual wanting to improve their overall energy and fitness.

-Sarah is a recipient of the Department of Commerce 2007 Silver Medal for Leadership and is a member of Phi Beta Kappa.
-She fuels her passions by working out, enjoying nature and watersports, traveling and spending time with her husband and son.
+I am a recipient of the Department of Commerce 2007 Silver Medal for Leadership and I am a member of Phi Beta Kappa.
+I fuel my passions by working out, enjoying nature, traveling and spending time with my husband and son.